NatSIP can offer bespoke training on a wide range of SI-related issues and subjects

 Membership

-NatSIP offers membership of NatSIP to individuals and organsiations, with the aim of ensuring that the work of NatSIP can continue and develop.
-Membership offers exceptional value for SI CPD opportunities and training compared to other offers in the SI sector.
+NatSIP offers membership to individuals and organisations, with the aim of ensuring that the work of NatSIP can continue and develop.
+As well as demonstrating support for the partnership membership offers exceptional value for SI CPD opportunities, discussion events and training compared to other offers in the SI sector.

 Why not get your your organisation to become a member?